 Check-in for Week Long Experience Overnight Campers will be on Sunday from 3:30 PM to 5:00 PM pm at The West Nottingham Academy.

-Check-in for Week-Long Experience Day Campers, Rookie Campers, and Skills Campers will begin Monday morning at 8:30 am at The Ripken Experience Aberdeen.
+Check-in for Week-Long Experience Day Campers, Rookie Campers, and Skills Campers will be Monday morning between 8 am and 8:50 am at The Ripken Experience Aberdeen.

 Yes, each field features grass berm seating and/or bleachers.
 Fans may bring portable chairs and canopies into the complex

 Yes.
 However, we have a strict "leave no trace" trash policy.

 No alcohol or tobacco products will be permitted on any of our complexes.
 Failure to adhere to this rule will result in ejection from the property.

 Pets are not permitted at any complex unless they are necessary for documented medical purposes.
 Boarding kennels are located near each complex.

 Yes, a full-service first aid team will be on site to handle any emergency situations or routine medical needs.

 Yes, parents/guardians may watch camp sessions from various seating areas around the complex.